Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch4/index.md

 </figure>
 And voila!
 We see that the optimal offset is -20.08 degrees.
 We also see that there are many offsets that result in an invalid quality factor.

+??? note "How to choose the offset count"

+	Verduidelik hoekom jy 200 gekies het.

+??? note "Optimization"

+	how do we select the number of indices in the dtheta array (see below screenshot).

 ## Grouping the blades

 It is trivial, after having determined the optimal bin edges, to process the proximity probe AoA DataFrame such that we have a separate DataFrame for each blade.